Mungula refugee settlement

 Mungula refugee settlement is located in Adjumani district in northern Uganda on the border with South Sudan.

 Background

 MUGULA 1 was first established in 1996 as a safe haven for South Sudanese fleeing war in their country, most of whom were women and children.
 The refugee influx worsened due to prolonged years of war in Sudan for independence of the African south from the predominantly Arab north.
 Civil conflict between the Dinka and the Nuer resulting from disagreements between President Salva Kiir and his deputy Dr. Riek Macha also contributed to the refugee problem.
 Insecurity pushed most of the south Sudanese to neighboring countries that were relatively safe.

 Social amenities

-MUGULA 1 is home to Mugula health center iv, and clean running water.
+MUGULA 1 is home to Mugula Health Centre IV, and clean running water.
 Education facilities includes Aliwara primary school, Mugula primary school and Mungula secondary school.
 All these serve both the refugees in the settlement and the host community.